 - Fescue: It's disease resistant and slow growing, so it needs less mowing and fertilizing than other types.
 You can also grow it quickly from seed, cheaper than buying sod.

 - Bermuda: It grows in poor soils and can withstand kids and dogs romping on it nonstop.
 It's nearly impossible to kill — good if you've no interest in caring for a prima donna lawn.

 Pick bushes you don't need to prune constantly.
 The time you spend trimming boxwoods into tidy little balls is part of your life you'll never get back.

 - Azaleas: They look best when you let them grow into natural, unpruned drifts.
 There are more than 10,000 named varieties, so there's an azalea for your yard and climate.
-They can live for a century so you may die before they do.
-If you live in colder climate, go with rhododendrons, azaleas' larger, tougher cousins.
+They can live for a century, so you may die before they do.
+If you live in a colder climate, go with rhododendrons, azaleas' larger, tougher cousins.

 - Emerald Green Arborvitae: It's a fast-growing evergreen that can stand up to heat and humidity.
 It's a good choice for a hedge.
 They're tidy, Christmas-tree shaped plants you'll never need to prune.

 - Hydrangeas: They're fast growing and covered with fab blooms from spring till fall.
 Prune a hydrangea and it will not make flowers, which defeats the purpose of having them.
-There are hundreds of varieties so you'll find one that will thrive in your area.
+There are hundreds of varieties, so you'll find one that will thrive in your area.

 - Cryptomeria: This one's a fast-growing evergreen that tolerates neglect.
 It's also called a Japanese cedar.
 It's tall, tapering, and elegant.